-What can’t tahini do?
-This sesame seed paste (usually jarred or canned) adds a creaminess to salad dressings and that nutty, slightly-bitter flavor to hummus.
+This sesame seed paste adds a creaminess to salad dressings and that nutty, slightly bitter flavor to hummus.
 It’s scrumptious when drizzled over shakshuka or baked sweet potatoes.
-It’s even amazing blended with frozen bananas in breakfast smoothies, or slathered on toast!
-While it’s probably not news to anyone reading this blog, it’s finger-licking good on its own.
+It’s amazing blended with frozen bananas in breakfast smoothies, or slathered on toast with a drizzle of date honey.
+While it’s probably not news to anyone reading this, it’s also finger lickin’ good on its own.

 The story begins 3,500 years ago in the region of the Tigris and Euphrates Rivers, present-day Iraq and Persia, where evidence of sesame seed cultivation was first recorded.
 At this time, sesame seeds were cultivated for sesame seed oil.
 Sometime thereafter, tahini, or sesame seed paste, was discovered.

-Many adventurous cooks and raw foodies forgo the hulling process and choose to make tahini at home.
+Many home cooks forgo the hulling process when making tahini at home.
 Tahini can be yours in minutes, with the power of a blender.
 This route is quick, easy, and produces a chunkier texture and toastier flavors than the smooth store-bought variety.
-Because it uses both the bran and the hull, this stye of tahini is more nutritious than the smoother paste, full of calcium, B vitamins, and folate.
+Because it uses both the bran and the hull, this style of tahini is more nutritious than the smoother paste, full of calcium, B vitamins, and folate.

-For more than 2000 years, tahini has played an important role in Middle Eastern cuisine, used in both sweet and savory capacities.
-It’s most widely known as an essential ingredient in hummus, in which it’s blended with chickpeas.
-Eat it for dessert in halvah, a confection of tahini and honey.
+For more than 2,000 years, tahini has played an important role in Middle Eastern cuisine, used in both sweet and savory capacities.
+It’s most widely known as an essential ingredient in hummus, but is also used in sweet halvah, a confection of tahini and honey or sugar.

-Beyond hummus and halvah, tahini is also a popular salad dressing or pita sandwich condiment.
-Tahini sauce is so ubiquitous that you can find it at Trader Joe’s, made with just tahini, lemon juice, and garlic.
-It’s so easy we prefer to make it ourselves with a recipe like this one: Chickpea Arugula Salad with Creamy Tahini Dressing.
+Beyond that, tahini is a popular salad dressing, a condiment in various pita sandwiches, and adds a nutty flavor to baked goods.
+Tahini sauce has become so popular across the globe that Alon Shaya dubbed it “the new ketchup.”
+You can find it at Trader Joe’s, made with just tahini, lemon juice, and garlic, but it’s so easy we prefer to make it ourselves with a recipe like this.